jmdarr/jsh/README.md

 jsh
 ===

 Bash wrapper for SSH.
-Resolves a full FQDN based on a set of DNS suffixes, then determines connectivity to SSH ports.
+Resolves a FQDN based on a set of DNS suffixes, then determines connectivity to SSH ports.
 Two conf files are involved with jsh:

 **etc/dns_suffixes.conf**